Trophies of Empire

 These works recall the long-observed method of preserving meat, including embalming processes.
-Specfic to Liverpool, Salt has been produced in Cheshire for over 2,000 years and it is the only place in Britain where it is still produced on a large scale.
+Specific to Liverpool, salt has been produced in Cheshire for over 2,000 years and it is the only place in Britain where it is still produced on a large scale.